wordpress-mobile/MediaEditor-iOS/README.md

 ### Manual Installation

-To manual install, copy this folder to your project and follow the steps to [manual install `TOCropViewController`](https://github.com/TimOliver/TOCropViewController/blob/master/README.md#installation) too.
+To install manually copy the `Sources/` folder to your project and follow the steps to [manual install `TOCropViewController`](https://github.com/TimOliver/TOCropViewController/blob/master/README.md#installation) too.

 ## Contributing